 Conclusion

 The soils of the study area present physical and chemical properties that influence their suitability for cocoa cultivation.
 Physically, the soils are dominated by sandy fractions (60–83%), with textures ranging from sandy loam to sandy clay loam.
 The relatively high sand content promotes good drainage, which is favorable for cocoa, but may also reduce water and nutrient retention.
-The low bulk density values (0.40–0.49 g/cm³) indicate good soil structure and porosity, providing an enabling environment for cocoa root development.
-Chemically, the soils are slightly to moderately acidic (pH 4.0–6.5), which falls within the acceptable range for cocoa growth, though the strongly acidic horizons may restrict phosphorus availability and root activity.
-Organic carbon and total nitrogen levels are generally low to moderate, reflecting limited organic matter status and pointing to the need for organic amendments to support long-term cocoa productivity.
+The low bulk density values (0.40–0.49 g cm-3) indicate good soil structure and porosity, providing an enabling environment for cocoa root development.
+Chemically, the soils are slightly to moderately acidic (pH 4.0–6.5), which falls within the acceptable range for cocoa growth, though the strongly acidic horizons may restrict P availability and root activity.
+Organic-C and total-N levels were generally low to moderate, reflecting limited organic matter status and pointing to the need for organic amendments to support long-term cocoa productivity.
 Available phosphorus is also low in some horizons, which may hinder early cocoa establishment if not corrected.
-Exchangeable bases (Ca, Mg, K, Na) are generally low, with calcium and magnesium being the most dominant cations.
-The soils exhibit low effective cation exchange capacity (ECEC) and moderate base saturation, indicating limited nutrient reserves and a relatively low inherent fertility status.
+Exchangeable bases (Ca, Mg, K, Na) are generally low, with Ca and Mg being the most dominant cations.
+The soils exhibit low effective CEC and moderate base saturation, indicating limited nutrient reserves and a relatively low inherent fertility status.
 This condition is typical of highly weathered tropical soils and suggests that cocoa cultivation on these soils would require proper fertility management.

 COMPETING INTERESTS DISCLAIMER: